-- ✓ Compliance-oriented entities held approximately 132 million of the allowances in circulation (58 percent). - ✓ Approximately 140 million of the allowances in circulation (62 percent) are believed to be held for compliance purposes.
+- ✓ Trading of options on RGGI futures has increased dramatically over the past year and option-implied volatility (a measure of market expectations of future price volatility) has nearly doubled since the beginning of the year. - CO2 Allowance Holdings At the end of the second quarter of 2024: - ✓ There were 113 million CO2 allowances in circulation. - ✓ Compliance-oriented entities held approximately 42 million of the allowances in circulation (37 percent). - ✓ Approximately 50 million of the allowances in circulation (44 percent) are believed to be held for compliance purposes.

-We evaluate information on the holdings of CO2 allowances and allowance derivatives as well as the demand for allowances to identify firms that may have acquired a position that raises competitive concerns.
+We evaluate information on the holdings of CO_2 allowances and allowance derivatives as well as the demand for allowances to identify firms that may have acquired a position that raises competitive concerns.
 In the current study period, we find no evidence of anticompetitive conduct.